M4RZB4Ni/Flutter-Biometric/README.md

 ## Contact

-For support or questions, reach out to Amin (Head of the Mobile tech lead) or Hamid (developer).
+For support or questions, don't hesitate to contact Me through Email or LinkedIn.

 ---